Leadership Team

 Ayesha has a long-held passion and personal drive to improve the life chances of the most socially and economically disadvantaged children.

-Ayesha joined CET in September 2019 as Headteacher of Caldew Lea Primary School, which has always had a special place in her heart as it is where she completed her teaching training.
-She is now Executive Head at Caldew Lea Primary School and Yanwath Primary School.
+Caldew Lea Primary School has always had a special place in Ayesha’s heart as it is where she completed her teaching training.
+She is now Caldew Lea’s Executive Headteacher and Staff Wellbeing Lead across the Trust.

 Amanda Brotherhood